Seaport District: Residential

 Due to the increase in nightlife in the neighborhood, on-street parking for residents has become increasingly scarce.
 In response, city officials launched a 90-day pilot program that will expand resident only parking to seven days a week, from four.
 The aim, according to City Council President Bill Linehan was to address the scarcity of parking for residents on weekends.

 According to The Boston Globe, a two-bedroom apartment in the Seaport area can rent for more than $5,000 per month and the purchase cost would be more than $2 million in 2018.

 Institutions

 The Boston Convention and Exhibition Center straddles D Street.
 The convention center was built in 2004.
 The Seaport Hotel and Seaport World Trade Center is located on Commonwealth Pier.
 A new home for the Institute of Contemporary Art hangs over Boston Harbor just north of Northern Avenue.

-The Society of Arts and Crafts, New England’s oldest craft-focused nonprofit is situated closeby on Pier 4.
+The Society of Arts and Crafts, New England's oldest craft-focused nonprofit is situated closeby on Pier 4.
 The John Joseph Moakley United States Courthouse is on Fan Pier.

 The Seaport Shrine is right over the Moakley Bridge on Seaport Boulevard.

 Climate-related flood risks

+The Seaport District is at risk of climate-related flooding over the next 30 years.
 A 2021 report by the First Street Foundation found that all critical infrastructure, nearly all commercial buildings, and 90% of roads in the Seaport District are at risk of becoming inoperable by mid-century due to climate-related flooding.